grosser/acts_as_feed/README.markdown

 GOALS
 =====
  - Provide easy feed reading for ActiveRecord Models
+ - Transparently support RSS and Atom
  - Update feed if feed is old (last feed update > 15 minutes)
  - Update feed if url has changed
  - Support http://url and url
+ - Protect from unresponsive sites
+ - Protect from giant files
  - Full test coverage